Physician Associate

 Must always work under the supervision of a GP.

-Must pass an intensive 2-year university course at diploma or master's level to learn clinical knowledge and skills after completing a 3-year biomedical, life science or healthcare related degree
+Must pass a 2-year university course at diploma or master's level to learn clinical knowledge and skills after completing a 3-year biomedical, life science or healthcare related degree

 Train in both hospitals and primary care to gain experience in different healthcare settings.